Some general expectations and lab information:

 - I expect that you will mentor other graduate students in the lab and undergraduates as needed, within reason.

 If a student repeatedly has issues fulfilling these requirements or behaves in any way out of line with the listed expectations, I reserve the right to remove them from the lab.
+Students leaving the lab voluntarily or otherwise will not take any research projects developed within my lab with them.
 These responsibilities and expectations are the subject of the advisor-grad student contract within the Edwards Lab.

 - I expect you to develop ideas for manuscripts in line with your funding source and in consultation with me.
 For instance, if you are a postdoc supported by funding from a grant/startup I expect that you will work within the confines of the proposed work but add your own unique perspective and expertise.
 If you are a postdoc on fellowship, then you will be working on ideas that you developed with me and I expect that will continue, there is a little more intellectual freedom here.